jonnew/Oat/README.md

 ## Installation
 First, ensure that you have installed all dependencies required for the components and build configuration you are interested in in using.
-For more information on dependencies, see the following sections.
-To compile and install Oat, starting in the top project directory, create a build directory, navigate to it, and run cmake on the top-level CMakeLists.txt:
+For more information on dependencies, see the [Dependencies](#dependencies) section below.
+To compile and install Oat, starting in the top project directory, create a build directory, navigate to it, and run cmake on the top-level CMakeLists.txt like so:

 ```bash
 mkdir release